← Guides

 80% fermentable sugar

 One of the slowest-crystallising honeys after acacia and tupelo.
-Produced mainly in California.
+Produced from various Salvia species, primarily Black Sage (Salvia mellifera) and White Sage (Salvia apiana) in coastal California and the Sierra Nevada, and Purple Sage (Salvia leucophylla) across Texas and the wider American Southwest.
+Sage plants are native to the Mediterranean basin and honey is also produced from Salvia in Turkey, Spain, and other dry-climate regions, though US production dominates the commercial market.
 Its high fructose content (F:G ~1.40) warrants careful attention at the 1/3 sugar break, but unlike acacia it can be fermented successfully with robust non-fructophilic strains such as EC-1118.

 Use in calculator →